hanling3/recipe-book/documents/discovery-and-planning.md

 # 7. Project Themes

 Our Recipe Finder project themes include the following:
-- Mobile-responsive.
+- Device-responsive.
 Develop an app that is responsive both on desktop and mobile.
 - Budget-friendly.
-Take advantage of filters and enable users to plan meals according to a filter based on budget.
+Take advantage of filters and enable users to plan meals according to an inputted budget amount.
-- Time-awareness.
-Rethink meal planning and allow users to further adjust their meal planning by allowing users to select meals based on time.
+- Time-conscious.
+Rethink meal planning and allow users to customize their meals of the day by filtering recipes based on expected time.
 - Performance.
 Make it easy for users to navigate and find recipes that remind them of home.